jaruizes/jaruizes.github.io/_posts/2018-05-04-The_monolith.md

  - Microservices
 ---

-The most of people, when they are talking about microservices and splitting the monolith, they means just technical aspects:
+The most of people, when they are talking about microservices and splitting the monolith, they means just "technical" aspects:
 - Take your code and refactor it in independent services.
 - Introduce new tools and concepts like Netflix stack
 - Move to a PaaS and use Docker